Petergatsby/GleepostAPI/websockets.md

 #Gleepost Websockets

-The websocket system is currently in beta, and it will probably disconnect you every few seconds.
+The websocket system is currently in beta, expect many new events in the coming weeks.

 At the moment, this is a receive-only stream of "events".